-You could go as far as to teaching them how to dial emergency services which varies by country.
+You could go as far as to teach them how to dial emergency services which vary by country.
 In the United States, it’s 9-1-1 but in Hong Kong, for example, it’s 9-9-9.
 My theory though is that the hotel should be notified if there is an emergency so that would be the first place to call in most circumstances.

 13. Practice Swimming Pool Safety

 Make sure that kids understand the depth of the swimming pool.
 This is crazy important on a number of levels and may take you getting in or asking staff as the depth is often not marked these days for aesthetic purposes.

 Kids need to know where they can stand, if necessary, and where they can’t.
 They also need to know if it’s deep enough to jump in.
 I’m not a fan of diving into hotel pools—it’s disruptive and often not safe—so I don’t allow it under any circumstances.

 I can’t tell you how many times I’ve seen kids slip while running around the edges of a pool.
 Tell them not to run or stand on the poolside furniture.